open-traits-network/open-traits-network.github.io/lifecycle.md

 - To investigate questions relevant to environmental response, community interactions, invasion, and conservation...
 - Link performance to environment
 - Allow mechanistic links between organism and processes
-- Trait-based questions shoudl considered two or more dimensions: many species, many traits, evolution time, large space / biogeography.
+- Trait-based questions should consider two or more dimensions: many species, many traits, evolution time, large space / biogeography.
 In this way they tend to be macroecological
 - Trait datasets can span different ideas with the same data
 - Revisit your dataset with new hypotheses
 - Comparable across domains - same question applied to many taxa ("on top of taxa")